 When two sets of evidence triangulate to confirm each other, that’s a pretty exciting and significant thing.
 In this case, my own casual discovery of B-flat and F as fundamental frequencies has a direct relationship to a body of knowledge that has been passed down secretly through the ages in the form of the Solfeggio; still thought by many to be a musical scale – but instead, apparently, a system of “difference notes” used to conceal and encode not just the frequencies that should be foundational to music, but also the tri-tones to these frequencies – which presumably have some kind of power if the monks saw fit to conceal them, and the Church saw fit to persecute anyone found to use them.

 And there’s more.
-Similarly, instead of hearing the difference between notes, we can generate “combination notes” through the summing of two notes to create a third note – which is heard but not sung.
+Similarly, instead of hearing the difference between notes, we can generate “combination notes” through the summing of two frequencies to create a third note – which is heard but not sung.
 When we add two Solfeggio frequencies, we get exact matches to our harmonic-series notes on B-flat, C, D, F (highlighted in red and yellow), and close matches on G-sharp (twice) and D (highlighted just in red).
 And the remaining 7 “sum-notes” are not far off – as shown below:

 Playing or singing so as to produce sum notes with one pair of Solfeggio, and additional sum notes by playing or singing another pair of Solfeggio – we get the following tri-tones: